fmalina/revisions-blocl/blog/nosmoking.md

 ### Smoking causes insanity
 Flat hunting sharers often find that their choices are limited if they insist on smoking.
-Self- confessed nicotine addict John from Warrington- says: “I prefer to be able to smoke inside but, if it means getting a place or not, then I’d accept the rules,” adding that he wouldn’t however ‘want people getting on my back for smoking outside the back door’.
-No tenant wants to be a passive smoker yet Angie who rents a two bedroom flat in Rusholme finds her health and her sanity affected by smokers despite her own flat being a smoke-free zone: “The landlord next door doesn’t allow smoking so his tenants smoke outside on the balcony which is right next to my bedroom.
-As well as smoke drifting in through my windows they chat and laugh late into the night so I can’t sleep.
+Self-confessed nicotine addict John from Warrington says: “I prefer to be able to smoke inside but, if it means getting a place or not, then I’d accept the rules,” adding that he wouldn't however ‘want people getting on my back for smoking outside the back door’.
+No tenant wants to be a passive smoker yet Angie who rents a two-bedroom flat in Rusholme finds her health and her sanity affected by smokers despite her own flat being a smoke-free zone: “The landlord next door doesn't allow smoking so his tenants smoke outside on the balcony which is right next to my bedroom.
+As well as smoke drifting in through my windows they chat and laugh late into the night, so I can’t sleep.
 It’s driving me mad!”